-This report is intended for the information and use of the HUD Office of Inspector General, the management of HUD and Ginnie Mae, OMB, and the U.S. Congress, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended for the information and use of the management of HUD and Ginnie Mae, OMB, and the U.S. Congress, and is not intended to be and should not be used by anyone other than these specific parties.
+However, this report is a matter of public record and its distribution is not limited.